What does Planning Committee do?

 The Planning Committee decides on planning applications that have been referred to it.
 Not every planning application goes before the Committee.
 More than 90% of applications are decided by planning officers under what are known as delegated powers.
 This means that the Planning Committee has given the authority to planning officers to make decisions on applications.

 Planning Committee usually meets in the Guildhall on Thursdays on a four-weekly cycle, with public speaking commencing at 3pm however this is subject to change and as such speakers are advised accordingly.
 Members of the public are welcome at Planning Committee meetings.

 Planning Committee Agenda

 The agenda for Planning Committee meetings can be viewed here.

 Can I speak at Planning Committee?

-Please note: Neighbouring residents will not be informed if a planning application is to be determined by Planning Committee but you can check the application status using the Planning Search Function
+Please note: Neighbouring residents who have commented to the planning application will be informed if the planning application is to be determined by Planning Committee.
+If you have not commented on the planning application you will not receive notification but you can check the application status using the Planning Search Function

 If speaking at Planning Committee, please be aware that there is a 5 minute time limit and so you should carefully consider the main points you wish to make to members of the committee.